Zuzu-Typ/PyGLM/README.md

 	print(z)

-You can define macros in prep.py (in the glm folder).
+You can define macros in prep.py (in the glm folder), please note though, that only a few are even supported.
 For example:

 	GLM_FORCE_MESSAGES = True